microsoft/fluentui/docs/react-v9/contributing/dev-workflow.md

 - @fluentui/public-docsite-v9 starts the internal v9 documentation storybook site.
 - Pick a specific component package if you intend to work on a v9 component directly.

+Most projects have hot module reloading, so file saves will trigger refreshes.

 ### Iterating

 Make the changes you need, and commit along the way.